kube-zen/helm-charts/charts/zen-watcher/README.md

   --create-namespace
 ```

 **Note:** zen-watcher is standalone - it only creates Observation CRDs locally.
 It does NOT communicate with external services.
-For full remediation capabilities, use `zen-agent` (which includes zen-watcher automatically).

 ### Production Installation